 Eric D. Parks, MD

-As a sports medicine physician, Dr. Parks has also been on the medical staff for the Knoxville marathon, Mercedes marathon, NCAA Division I- AA football national championship games, and Southern Conference tournaments.
-He treats patients of all activity levels – from the weekend warrior to the competitive athlete and those who simply long to return to their hobbies – helping them to maintain healthy, active lifestyles.
+As a sports medicine physician, Dr. Parks treats patients of all activity levels – from the weekend warrior to the competitive athlete, as well as those who simply long to return to their hobbies – helping them to maintain healthy, active lifestyles.

 After working with the physicians of Watauga Orthopaedics while in medical school, Dr. Parks returned to the Tri-Cities and joined the practice in 2009.
-Board certified by the American Board of Family Practice with a certificate of added qualification in sports medicine, Dr. Parks is dedicated to the nonsurgical treatment of sports injuries, arthritis, and fractures.
+Board-certified by the American Board of Family Medicine with a certificate of added qualification in sports medicine, Dr. Parks is dedicated to the nonsurgical treatment of sports injuries, overuse conditions, arthritis, and fractures.
 He specializes in the use of musculoskeletal ultrasound for diagnostic and interventional care, as well as the use of regenerative treatments, such as platelet-rich plasma (PRP) therapy, for overuse and chronic musculoskeletal conditions.